How should I turn my horse out for a clinic?

 Here’s a quick checklist for you:

--Tidy mane.
+- Tidy mane.
 Many clinicians like to observe the musculature on both sides of your horse, which is hard to do with a crazy mane.
 Have a trim, pulled mane that is trained to one side of your horse for most english and some western disciplines.
-For reiners and other longer maned horses in the western disciplines, you may want to ask the clinician in advance if they have a preference.
+For reiners and other longer maned horses in the western disciplines, you may want to ask the clinician in advance if they have a preference about being able to see the neck.

--Tidy tail.
+- Tidy tail.
 Trim the top (if appropriate for your discipline) and bang the bottom.
 I’m more concerned about the bottom being tidy and trim than the top, as some horses have their tails braided for show, in which case trimming the top is not a good idea at all!
 Banging the tail takes 30 seconds and can take your horse from drab to fab.
-(Wow that was a lame sentence…)
+(Wow that was a lame…)

 What on earth are your going to wear?
 Or more specifically, what is your horse going to wear??

--Polo wraps.
+- Polo wraps or super clean discipline appropriate leg protection.
 White polo wraps.
 These are the “norm” for most horses being presented under saddle in a clinic.
-Skip the velcro boots if you can.
 Exceptions to this would be jumpers over fences, in which case use appropriate boots, or any situation where there could be water, either from an obstacle or rain.
 Other exceptions would be a discipline where boots are not the norm at all.

--Use hoof dressing.
+- Use hoof dressing for extra pizzazz.
 It’s adds a polished look to your horse.
 I prefer clear, it looks great on all hoof colors.

--A clinic is not the time to bust our your hot pink and leopard printed saddle pad.
-White, white, white.
+- A clinic is not the time to bust our your hot pink and leopard printed saddle pad.
+White, white, white, and really clean, clean, clean.

--Don’t forget KEEP your clothes clean.
+- Don’t forget to KEEP your clothes clean.
 I like to pull on a pair of PJ’s over my riding clothes just in case.
 Nothing like entering the ring to ride with your fave Olympian with a slimy green stain on your thigh.

 Have fun and show your horse off!!